max-hill/563-final-project/notebook-log.md

 ```
 bash simulate.sh X
 ```

 where X=0,1, or 2.
+[NOTE: as of 2021-04-09 only X=0 works].
 The input X determines which type of inference method is performed, according to the following table:

 ```
  X  Inference method